-Gordon is Saskatchewan’s Minister of Justice and Attorney General Prior to this he spent time as Deputy Premier, Minister of Education, Minister responsible for SaskBuilds and Priority Saskatchewan as well as Minister responsible for SaskPower.
+Gordon has previously served as Minister of Justice and Attorney General, Deputy Premier, Minister of Education, Minister responsible for SaskBuilds and Priority Saskatchewan as well as Minister responsible for SaskPower.
 He has also served as Deputy Government House Leader.

 Raised in Saskatoon, Gordon was the first Canadian-born member of his family.
 He completed his Bachelor of Arts degree with distinction in 1985, and graduated from the College of Law at the University of Saskatchewan in 1986.
 Shortly after convocation, Gordon began practicing law with the firm of McKercher LLP, where he practiced as a partner until his appointment as Attorney General.
 In 1987, Gordon received an award for highest standing in the 1987 Bar Admission course.
 He received his Queen's Counsel designation in 2009.

 Since 2000, Gordon has been an active public servant.
 He was elected as trustee for the Saskatoon Public School Board in 2000 and served as chair for two years.
 He was elected city councilor for Ward 5 in 2003 and was re-elected in 2006 and 2009.